Community #1: safety & knowing our rights

 Build trust in very stressful situations: Why should the person targeted notice or trust me?
 Would my presence reassure them, or could it make them uncomfortable or draw unwanted attention?

 De-escalate: Is my behavior escalating or de-escalating tension?
-Am I being noticed in a way that could increase risk?
+Am I being noticed in a way that could increase risk — to the person I want to support or myself?

-Communication clearly: If I try to communicate, will they understand me?
+Communication dynamics: If I try to communicate, will they understand me?
 Are instructions or resources reaching them, or would silence be safer?

 No one can build situational awareness by reading an article.
-Build your judgment by routinely asking yourself these questions in low-pressure situations, and testing small interactions in safer environments.
+Build your judgment by routinely asking yourself these questions in low-pressure situations.
 Over time, this practice trains you to make faster, safer, and more effective judgments in real encounters.
 Review these resources and let us know if you think we should host trainings in the future.

 Crowd Safety

 Sometimes, chaos forms in a crowd, even if people have the best of intentions.
-Our goal here is to help artists and event organizers anticipate and respond to crowd hazards at small to medium gatherings, reducing risk for participants without professional crowd-control techniques.
-If you need that, click here.
+Our goal here is to help artists and event organizers anticipate and respond to crowd hazards at small to medium gatherings, reducing risk for participants.
+If you expect a large crowd, we recommend you check out these resources.

 Prepare in Advance